ftpaul/ftpaul/src/data/post/00-okrs-as-perdonal-goal.md

 ---
 slug: "/okrs-as-persona-goal-method"
 date: "2019-05-04"
-title: "OKRs as personal goal method"
+title: "OKRs as personal goal setting method"
 ---

 In the second half of 2017, I was struggling with setting up goals for myself.
 I had some objectives in mind and planned them at the beginning of each year, but then — as it probably happens to you —, I never looked at them again.
 Soon, I would forget that they exist until I try to set them up again.
 It was also hard to commit to something big and hard to measure like "be more healthy" or "improve my communication skills."